strawdynamics/luminous/contributing.md

 ```
 gulp            # build Luminous from source
-gulp watch      # watch for changes and build automatically
+gulp watch      # watch for changes and build automatically, testing with PhantomJS
 gulp test-local # run the test against local browsers only (Chrome, Safari, Firefox)
 gulp test-full  # run the test suite against all supported browsers (using SauceLabs)
 ```

-Please note: in order to run the tests, Chrome, Safari, and Firefox should all be installed locally.
+Please note: in order to run tests in-browser (with `gulp test-local`), Chrome and Firefox should be installed locally.
 If you want to run `gulp test-full`, `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` must be defined in your shell.